 The answer is, yes, it certainly could – no matter where “here” is.
 In fact, it’s already the law in several countries.

 Chipmenot.org has gathered information on micro-chipping laws around the world.
-Check out this page on their site to see legislation in your country or state.

 The US states shown on the map below already have legislation about micro-chipping.
 In several states micro-chipping is already compulsory for shelter pets before adoption.